 - 1. The replacement inverter is the same make and model (like-for-like); and - 2.
 The replacement is for warranty purposes; and - 3.
-The replacement inverter shall be capable of Volt-Var power quality response mode, short duration undervoltage ride-through and be configured with settings applicable to region "Australia C" per AS/NZS 4777.2 2020, with exception of the upper IES reconnect frequency which is to be set 50.5Hz; and - 4.
+The replacement inverter shall be capable of Volt-Var power quality response mode, short duration undervoltage ride-through and be configured with settings applicable to region "Australia C" per AS/NZS 4777.2 2020, with exception of the IES upper connection and reconnection frequency which are to be set at 50.5Hz; and - 4.
 The inverter is configured to comply with the existing connection agreement.